-- a. the audit plan; - b. a description of the audit process used; - c. the number of auditor days used to conduct the audit, including both on site and off-site audit activities; - d. information regarding any meetings or correspondence between the audit team and government agencies, community groups, affected Indigenous Peoples and conservation organizations;

-e. documentation of the rationale for the substitution or modification of any indicators (SFI 2022 Forest Management Standard, SFI 2022 Fiber Sourcing Standard);

-- f. description of the Certification Organization's chain of custody program (SFI 2022 Chain of Custody Standard); - g. a schedule for surveillance and recertification; - h. any specific focus areas for the next audit visit.
+- a. the audit plan; - b. a description of the audit process used; - c. the number of auditor days used to conduct the audit, including both on-site and off-site audit activities; - d. information regarding any meetings or correspondence between the audit team and government agencies, community groups, affected Indigenous Peoples and conservation organizations; - e. documentation of the rationale for the substitution or modification of any indicators(SFI 2022 Forest Management Standard); - e. documentation of the rationale for the substitution or modification of any indicators (SFI 2022 Forest Management Standard); - f. description of the Certification Organization's chain of custody program (SFI 2022 Chain of Custody Standard); - f. a schedule for surveillance and recertification; - g. any specific focus areas for the next audit visit.